etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/transactions.md

 In both cases:

-- If the payment is included in the financial account, i.e., if it is in Deposited/Withdrawn not cleared status, the transaction in it will also be deleted (Financial account window > Transaction tab).
+- If the payment is included in the financial account, i.e., if it is in Deposited/Withdrawn not cleared status, the transaction in it will also be deleted (Financial Account window > Transaction tab).
--

 - If the payment is reconciled through an automatic method, then in addition to the transaction in the financial account, the line of the bank statement to which it was linked (Financial Account window > Imported Bank Statements) and the corresponding line of the bank reconciliation (Financial Account > Reconciliations) will be deleted.

 !!! info